syncfusion-content/maui-docs/MAUI/Carousel-View/Populating-Data.md

 {% endhighlight %}

-and also carousel provides a support to display only the Image data with [`Image`](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfCarousel.XForms.SfCarouselItem.html#Syncfusion_SfCarousel_XForms_SfCarouselItem_ImageName) property in [`SfCarouselItem`](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfCarousel.XForms.SfCarouselItem.html) class.
+and also carousel provides a support to display only the Image data with `Image` property in `SfCarouselItem` class.

 {% highlight C# %}

-using Syncfusion.SfCarousel.XForms;
+using Syncfusion.Maui.Carousel;
 using System.Collections.ObjectModel;
-using Xamarin.Forms;

 namespace CarouselSample
 {